Sougnabe/MOMO_APP/README.md

 # MOMO APP

 ## Overview
-MoMo APP is a full-stack application designed to process SMS data in XML format, clean and categorize the data, store it in a relational database, and provide a frontend dashboard for analysis and visualization.
+Our MoMo APP is a full-stack application designed to process SMS data in XML format, clean and categorize the data, store it in a relational database, and provide a frontend dashboard for analysis and visualization.
 This project enables users to extract insights from mobile money transactions efficiently.

 ## Features
 - **Data Ingestion**: Extracts SMS data from XML format.